saurabdixit/RoboND-DeepLearning-Project/README.md

 I know my batch size is small.
 However, I had to make it small because of my computer restriction.
 If I would have ran it on AWS, I would have kept it to bigger size.
 As this is the deciding factor in when to update the weights.

 ### Number of Epochs:
+More the number of epochs more is the number of weights modification.
+Hence, We have to make sure to keep this number large and check what works best.
+However, I have seen that even if we see convergence at 50 epochs and we continue running the training, we get better traing results.
+I think because it tries to adapt to validation data.
+But if that is the case, it will not show good results on the test data which is completely hidden.
+However, That does not happen on 200 mark.
+Maybe if we increase it more, we will get to point when there are no errors on validation set but it fails on test set.

+# Using this model on different objects (Car, Dog, Cat)
+We might need to go for more deeper convolution model because the environment and the training images that were given to us were generated/taken in Ideal scenario.
+Hence, there are many reasons like training on the images with sun glare, blurred images, images when there is snow everywhere etc. where such model might not work.

+# Results/Conclusion:
+I know that I don't have the perfect 0.40 result as expected.
+However, I am pretty sure that if you run my notebook on with above parameters on AWS and train the FCN.
+It will work.

+Please look at my notebook model_training_from_segmentation_lab.pdf.
+I have trained that on segmentation lab workspace using GPU.
+See that I was able to get loss less than 0.015.
+The only reason, I couldn't get the results on the segmentation GPU enabled workspace is because "sample_evaluation_data" folder is missing there.